 The environment in which your employees work is very important, too.
 Some of the biggest companies in the world resemble a college campus more than a traditional office these days.
-That means open spaces, natural elements, fun colors, and plenty of amenities.
+That means open spaces, natural elements, fun colours, and plenty of amenities.

 On that note, having extra things to do around the office like games helps keep employees in good spirits while socializing before getting back to work.